KatjaDanielzik/LlamaMetaboName/README.md

-# LlamaMetaboName: a system prompt for Llama3.3 to facilitate standardization of metabolite names
+# LlamaMetaboName: a system prompt for Llama 3.3 70B to facilitate standardization of metabolite names

 Llama 3.3 is licensed under the Llama 3.3 Community License, Copyright © Meta Platforms, Inc. All Rights Reserved.